 Skip to content

-Dr. Dino performed the cleft repair by making small incisions on both sides of the cleft to create tissue flaps.
-The flaps were carefully repositioned and stitched together to close the gap.
+Dr. Dino performs a cleft repair surgery by making small incisions on both sides of the cleft to create tissue flaps.
+The flaps are then carefully repositioned and stitched together to close the gap.

-About one in 1,600 babies are born with a cleft worldwide; in the Philippines, that number is about one in 700.
+About one in 1,600 babies are born with a cleft condition worldwide; in the Philippines, that number is about one in 700.
 With these statistics, cleft has become one of the most common congenital conditions.
-A cleft lip and palate is a congenital disability with openings in either the upper lip or the roof of the mouth or both.
-Babies who have this condition suffer from difficulty eating from the mother’s breast or from the bottle.
-They also often have trouble breathing and speaking.
-Children can also suffer from societal discrimination and become outcasts due to their visible illness.
-Additionally, the lack of proper knowledge and hearsay of the condition makes it more difficult for patients to seek medical assistance and appropriate care.
+Cleft lip and palate are congenital disabilities characterized by openings in the upper lip, the roof of the mouth, or both.
+Babies who have a cleft condition have difficulty breast- and bottle-feeding, breathing, and speaking.
+Children can also suffer from societal discrimination and become outcasts due to their visible condition.
+Additionally, a lack of proper knowledge and hearsay about the condition make it more difficult for patients to seek appropriate care.

-Thankfully, a cleft is a treatable condition.
-If treated early, children with this condition can live full lives without knowing its long-term effects.
-Tebow CURE Children’s Hospital of the Philippines, in partnership with Smile Train, performs hundreds of varied cleft surgeries yearly, including cleft lip, palate, and facial cleft.
-The condition makes it one of the leading hospitals in cleft reconstructive surgeries.
-Aside from surgeries, the partnership allows patients to experience comprehensive care – offering the best care for patients at no cost.
+Thankfully, cleft lip and palate are treatable conditions.
+If treated early, children with these conditions can live full lives with no long-term effects.
+Tebow CURE Children’s Hospital of the Philippines (Tebow CURE), in partnership with Smile Train, performs hundreds of varied cleft surgeries yearly, including cleft lip, palate, and facial cleft, making it one of the leading hospitals in cleft reconstructive surgeries.
+Aside from surgeries, the partnership allows patients to experience comprehensive care—offering the best treatment for patients at no cost to their families.

 Weljhay’s Story

-One of the many Tebow CURE patients who had the opportunity to receive comprehensive care was Weljhey, who was then less than one year old when he first came to Tebow CURE.
-Like most babies with clefts, Weljhey struggled to create proper breastfeeding suction.
-His mom, Aisa, was forced to buy a special feeding bottle specially designed to help babies with cleft eat, and on top of this, she had to buy formulated milk.
-Weljhey and his family had overcome the struggle of feeding, but Aisa and her husband still struggled to provide for and buy Weljhey’s milk.
+One of the many Tebow CURE patients who received comprehensive care was Weljhey, who was then less than one year old when he first came to the hospital.
+Like most babies with clefts, Weljhey struggled to create proper suction while breastfeeding.
+His mom, Aisa, was forced to buy a special feeding bottle specially designed to help babies with cleft conditions eat, and on top of this, she had to buy formulated milk.
+Weljhey and his family overcame the struggle of feeding, but Aisa and her husband still struggled to afford Weljhey’s formula.

-Wella (left), Aisa (center), and Weljhay (right) happily smiles for a little family picture during the visit of Tebow CURE to their hometown.
+Wella (left), Aisa (center), and Weljhay (right) happily smile for a family picture during Tebow CURE’s mobile clinic in their hometown.

-When they arrived at the hospital, both siblings were given clinical assessments, nutrition counseling, free laboratory exams, and CURE kits that helped them once they were separately admitted.
-Weljhey received his first surgery to close the cleft in his lip months after the mobile clinic—his last surgery, to close the cleft in the roof of his mouth, was performed in November 2024.
-He is now fully healed!
+When they arrived at the hospital, both siblings were given clinical assessments, nutrition counseling, free laboratory exams, and CURE kits to use during their stay.
+Weljhey received his first surgery to close the cleft in his lip.
+His second surgery, to close the cleft in the roof of his mouth, was performed in November 2024.
+Now, he is fully healed!

-But Tebow CURE’s care for Weljhay doesn’t end with surgery.
-Once this young man is old enough, he will undergo speech therapy to help him learn how to use his new lip and roof of his mouth.
+But Tebow CURE’s care for Weljhay didn’t end with surgery.
+Once this young man is old enough, he will undergo speech therapy to help him speak clearly and easily.
 He will continue to receive guidance and support from Tebow CURE as he grows and develops.
-Comprehensive care isn’t just about performing a surgery (or two) but giving holistic and long-term support to the children we serve.
+Comprehensive care is not just about performing a surgery (or two) but providing holistic and long-term support to the children we serve.

 Many kids like Weljhey need more than just surgery.
-They need healing in all aspects of life to finally experience life transformation.
-We at Tebow CURE are committed to continuously seeking out and helping the most vulnerable and providing the best care they deserve at no cost.
-The care that not only heals the body but also heals broken dreams and spirits.
+They need healing in all aspects of life to finally experience a full transformation.
+At Tebow CURE, we are committed to continuously reaching and helping the most vulnerable and providing the best care they deserve at no cost—care that heals not only the body but also broken dreams and spirits.

 Learn more about our treatments and how we can help children in the Philippines.